Medical Devices

 Medical Device Regulation (MDR)

-The Medical Device Regulation (MDR) 2017/745, effective since May 26, 2021, imposes stricter requirements on medical device manufacturers.
-Certification Experts, with over 25 years of experience, can assist in MDR compliance.
+The Medical Device Regulation (MDR) 2017/745 and In Vitro Medical Device Regulation 2017/746, effective since May 26, 2021 and May 26, 2022 respectively, impose stricter requirements on medical device manufacturers.
+Certification Experts, with over 25 years of experience, can assist with your compliance to these regulations.

-- GAP Analysis MDR + MDD to MDR
+- GAP Analysis MDD/ MDR and IVDD/ IVDR

 - GAP Analysis QMS